openshift-labs/lab-tekton-pipelines/README.md

 In order to run this workshop, the OpenShift Pipelines operator will need to be globally installed on the cluster that is hosting the workshop.

-Installation instructions can be found [here](https://github.com/openshift/pipelines-tutorial/blob/master/install-operator.md) for installing version 0.5 of the operator.
+Installation instructions can be found [here](https://github.com/openshift/pipelines-tutorial/blob/master/install-operator.md) for installing the latest version of the operator.

 Deploying the Workshop
 ----------------------